Attorneys and Staff

 Breanna Hostbjor has been with The Reynolds Law Firm since 2013.
 She graduated Magna Cum Laude from the University of Puget Sound, where she studied sociology and English with an emphasis in creative writing.

 Breanna has worked in libraries and book stores, and prior to joining the firm she spent five years at The Bulletin in Bend, Ore., where she ultimately worked as a journalist for the health and entertainment sections of the paper.
 She is passionate about literature of all sorts, from pulp fiction to post-modernism to ancient Greek tragedies.
-She supports community literacy through her work on the Board of the Corvallis-Benton County Public Library Foundation.

 When she isn’t cozied up with a book, Breanna can often be found hiking with her husband, whitewater kayaking with her parents, or creating family feasts in the kitchen.